oddlama/gentoo-install/README.md

 You can enter any amount of additional packages to be installed on the target system.
 These will simply be passed to a final `emerge` call before the script is done.
 Autounmasking will be done automatically.

+## Troubleshooting

+The script checks every command for success, so if anything fails during installation, you will be given a proper message of what went wrong.
+Inside the chroot, most commands will be executed in some kind of try loop, and allow you to fix problems interactively with a shell, to retry, or to skip the command.

 # Recommendations